macro187/nugit/readme.md

     help
         Display command line usage information

+    update
+        Restore dependencies listed in .nugit

+        Recursively clone and/or checkout repositories and commits listed in .nugit, recording the exact sequence and commit identifiers in .nugit.lock

     restore
-        Clone and checkout the specified revisions of the Git repositories listed in the current repository's .nugit file, then do the same, recursively, for each, recording the sequence of repositories and exact commits in the .nugit.lock file

-        - OR -
+        Restore dependencies listed in .nugit.lock or .nugit

-        If .nugit.lock is already present, clone and checkout the specified revisions of the Git repositories listed in the .nugit.lock file
+        If .nugit.lock is present, clone and/or checkout the exact repositories and commits recorded in it

-    update
-        Remove the .nugit.lock file and then restore as per the restore command, with the effect of updating to the latest dependencies specified in the .nugit file
+        If .nugit.lock is not present, same as the update command

     clone <url> [<version>]
         Clone a repository into the current workspace and restore its required